kazhama1/Library-book-tracking-system/README.md

     }
 }
 🧾 How It Works (Workflow)
-Program starts and displays a main menu.
+The program starts and displays a main menu.
 User selects an option (Add, View, Search, Update, Delete).
 The system executes the respective function.
 Data is stored in a List<Book>, acting like an in-memory database.
 The loop continues until the user exits.
-✅ Example Output
+ Example Output
 ===== LIBRARY BOOK TRACKING SYSTEM =====
 1. Add Book
 2. View Books